 Mr. Bae, a resident of La Habra, California, was burned in a pressure cooker explosion in November 2020.
 Mr. Bae’s pressure cooker lid opened while still under pressure, releasing its scalding hot contents and burning him.
 The incident happened because the Elite Bistro “was defectively and negligently designed and manufactured,” the Complaint alleges.
 The pressure cooker exploded “during the ordinary, foreseeable and proper use of cooking food with the product,” according to the Complaint, putting Mr. Bae, his family, and “similar consumers in danger while using [Elite Bistro] pressure cookers.”

 The lawsuit is filed by Anna R. Rick of Johnson//Becker, PLLC.

-Questions about an Elite Bistro pressure cooker Lawsuit?
-Contact a Johnson//Becker lawyer today for a free case review.
+Questions About an Elite Bistro Pressure Cooker Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.